Teen Titans Go! & DC Super Hero Girls: Mayhem in the Multiverse: Plot

 At the Teen Titans' base, Beast Boy finds an unusual crystal on the floor.
 The supervillain Control Freak then arrives, announcing that the Titans will have a new superhero crossover, so they all decide to watch the movie.

 It depicts events from the Super Hero Girls' universe, in which they fight against their enemies, the Super Villain Girls, who escape through a portal that opened behind them.
 An Amulet was found by Lex Luthor, who used it to rescue the villains and form the Legion of Doom, planning to get rid of all superheroes by locking them in the Phantom Zone.
-Cythonna, the Kryptonian Goddess of Darkness, Plague, and Suffering, was locked in the Amulet by her brother Rao and banished it to space years before.
+Cythonna, the Kryptonian goddess of darkness, plagues, and suffering, was locked in the Amulet by her brother Rao and banished it to space years before.
 The Legion wreaks havoc through Metropolis.
 The girls gather in the park and find a Kryptonian rune with Cythonna's name inscribed on it.
 Supergirl goes to her cousin Clark to translate it; he ignores her, believing that Cythonna is just a legend.

-The girls head to the Fortress of Solitude to search for information about Cythonna and her Amulet, but they are confronted by Superman Robots, and then the League.
-A fight ensues, until Wonder Woman stops it and hands the crystals to Superman, deciding to leave the rescue plan in the hands of the League.
+The girls head to the Fortress of Solitude to search for information about Cythonna and her Amulet, but they are confronted by Superman robots, and then the League.
+A fight ensues until Wonder Woman stops it and hands the crystals to Superman, deciding to leave the rescue plan in the hands of the League.
 Batgirl secretly steals the crystals with the information they needed.
 Meanwhile, Wonder Woman receives a secret call from Batman, asking her to meet at the Daily Planet, where he and Superman tell her to join them to stop Luthor and the Legion.

 Meanwhile, the girls watch a message from Supergirl's uncle Jor-El, who mentions the Amulet.
-Cythonna plans to free herself from it by feeding on the souls of the wicked, use a Kryptonian vessel, and claim the universe as her domain.
+Cythonna plans to free herself from it by feeding on the souls of the wicked, using a Kryptonian vessel, and claiming the universe as her domain.
 Deducing that Cythonna is controlling Luthor, the girls try to call Wonder Woman to warn the League, but she does not answer.